v4 5 min read

 View audit logs

-Upload evidence files
+Upload evidence / add controls

 Approve / reject evidence

-Create & manage risks
+Create & manage risks / policies

-Manage vendors
+Manage integrations & vendors

 Configure Trust Center

-Invite & manage users
+Invite & manage users / org settings

 Run monitoring scans